mogomaa79/AI-Irrigation-System/README.md

 ![Random Forest Accuracy vs. Number of Estimators](img/rf_acc.jpg)

+### XGBoost

+The introduction of the XGBoost model yielded a notable accuracy of 95.03%, contributing to the overall effectiveness of the Smart Irrigation System.

 ## Conclusion

 In conclusion, the results demonstrate the effectiveness of the implemented Smart Irrigation System.
-The imputed data significantly improves the accuracy of predictions, reaching up to 99.61% with the Random Forest algorithm.
+The model's scalability with increasing dataset size and the introduction of XGBoost highlight its potential for accurate water level predictions.